Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

 - Q: Seasonal moving average order
 - m: Number of time steps for a season to repeat

 First, to use SARIMAX modeling, the time series needs to be stationary, meaning that it should not show any obvious trend or seasonality, and the rolling mean and standard deviation should be constant.

+Side note on Stationarity:
+SARIMAX assumes a linear regression on previous values (or/and errors).
+If there is a trend in the data or a varying mean and/or variance, then the relationship to past values changes over time as well (xt = alpha + Beta*xt-h + error) and Beta varies over time.
+By stationarizing the time series, we can solve for a constant Beta and assume a linear relationship for the autoregressive (AR) component.
+Similarly, if we have a changing variance over time, then we cannot use SARIMAX as the relationship between values is not linear (it would be exponential or other non-linear relationship) and the assumption of linearity is violated!

-It will be done with the following function which runs the Adfuller test, where the null hypothesis is that the time series is not stationary.
-Therefore if we reject the null hypothesis with a confidence level of choice (95%), we can declare that the time series is in fact stationary.
+ To check for stationarity, I use the following function.
+It runs the Adfuller test, where the null hypothesis is that the time series is not stationary.
+Therefore, if we are able reject the null hypothesis with a confidence level of choice (95%), we can declare that the time series is in fact stationary.

 ```python
 def stationarity_check(df, window = 24):